Arci/noemicilenti.com/frontend/README.md

 Builds the app for production to the `build` folder.

-The build is minified and the filenames include the hashes.

 ### `yarn codegen`

 Generates Typescript data types based on the GraphQL schema.